sarnava1/Keil_v5_codes/README.md

 There are 5 projects.
 They are:

 1. The first project is a home automation system.
 Herein using a mobile app you can switch on/off the lights and fans of your room.
 It        uses a bluetooth network.
 The first 2 codes are of this project.
+RevHomeAuto is also another code for this code.
+It is for the reverse    logic relays.
+Relays are of two types: reverse logic and forward logic.
+So if anyone is using reverse logic relays please use this        code.
+2.